threexc/yocto-tekton/README.md

-While the purpose/functionality of the setup and build YAML files may be fairly apparent from their content (and from other Tekton examples you may have read), where it gets tricky is the build triggering portion of the overall pipeline.
+While the purpose/functionality of the setup and build YAML files may be fairly apparent from their content (and from other Tekton examples you may have read), where it gets tricky is the build triggering portion of ghe overall pipeline.
 More specifically, the combination of the following files serves the same purpose that you get from something like Jenkins' build pipeline with the "Build Periodically" option filled out: